Modeste M'bami

-Modeste M'bami (9 October 1982 – 7 January 2023) was a Cameroonian professional footballer who played as a midfielder.
-M'bami played for clubs in France, Saudi Arabia, and Cameroon, most notably Paris Saint-Germain and Marseille, both of which in Ligue 1.
+Modeste Mbami (9 October 1982 – 7 January 2023) was a Cameroonian professional footballer who played as a midfielder.
+Mbami played for clubs in France, Saudi Arabia, and Cameroon, most notably Paris Saint-Germain and Marseille, both of which in Ligue 1.

 Club career

-Born in Yaoundé, M'bami started his career in his home country playing for Dynamo Douala but was quickly spotted by foreign clubs.
+Born in Yaoundé, Mbami started his career in his home country playing for Dynamo Douala but was quickly spotted by foreign clubs.

-M'bami joined Sedan during the summer of 2000.
-Despite his young age, M'bami played ten matches in his first season in the Division 1 and helped his club to finish fifth.
+Mbami joined Sedan during the summer of 2000.
+Despite his young age, Mbami played ten matches in his first season in Division 1 and helped his club to finish fifth.
 He rapidly became a team regular and played 60 matches in the two following seasons.
-In 2003, the club was relegated to Ligue 2 and M'Bami decided to sign a five-year contract with Paris Saint-Germain for €5 million after his agent Willie McKay halted advanced discussions with Wolverhampton Wanderers.
+In 2003, the club was relegated to Ligue 2 and Mbami decided to sign a five-year contract with Paris Saint-Germain for €5 million after his agent Willie McKay halted advanced discussions with Wolverhampton Wanderers.

-During his first season with Paris Saint-Germain, M'bami was associated with another young defensive midfielder, Lorik Cana.
+During his first season with Paris Saint-Germain, Mbami was associated with another young defensive midfielder, Lorik Cana.
 Despite their lack of experience, they played a big part in the club's good season, where Paris Saint-Germain finished second in Ligue 1 and won the Coupe de France.
-The club's 2004–05 season was less successful, in which M'bami was struggling with an injury.
-The 2005–06 season saw M'Bami help Paris Saint-Germain to another Coupe de France title, while the club finished 9th in the league.
+The club's 2004–05 season was less successful, in which Mbami bami was struggling with an injury.
+The 2005–06 season saw Mbami help Paris Saint-Germain to another Coupe de France title, while the club finished 9th in the league.

-In August 2006, after three years at Paris Saint-Germain, M'Bami was transferred to arch-rivals Marseille, signing a three-year contract, and thus renewing his midfield partnership with Lorik Cana, who had signed for Marseille the season before.
+In August 2006, after three years at Paris Saint-Germain, Mbami was transferred to arch-rivals Marseille, signing a three-year contract, and thus renewing his midfield partnership with Lorik Cana, who had signed for Marseille the season before.

-M'bami left Marseille after his contract expired in summer 2009 and has since had trials at English Premier League clubs Portsmouth, Bolton Wanderers, Wolverhampton Wanderers and Wigan Athletic.
+Mbami left Marseille after his contract expired in the summer of 2009 and has since had trials at English Premier League clubs Portsmouth, Bolton Wanderers, Wolverhampton Wanderers and Wigan Athletic.
 After his contract ended with Marseille he moved on 30 September 2009 for a trial with the Spanish club UD Almería, later Almería completed the purchase of the midfielder, the Cameroon player signed a contract with the Spanish club.

-In July 2011, M'bami and Juanito were released by Almería.
+In July 2011, Mbami and Juanito were released by Almería.
 Then he joined China League One club Dalian Aerbin and was loaned to Chinese Super League side Changchun Yatai immediately.
-M'bami returned to Dalian Aerbin in 2012.
+Mbami returned to Dalian Aerbin in 2012.
 However, he could not play for Dalian Aerbin in the 2012 league season due to the foreign players restricted rule.
-M'bami transferred to Saudi Premier League side Al-Ittihad in July 2012.
+Mbami transferred to Saudi Premier League side Al-Ittihad in July 2012.

 In 2014 he moved to Colombia joining Millonarios, from the capital city Bogotá.
-M'bami was hired to play as a defensive midfielder and signed a contract for the 2014–15 season.
+Mbami was hired to play as a defensive midfielder and signed a contract for the 2014–15 season.